 Planning your next, or even first tattoo is always fun.
 For some, it's even difficult to look at a tattoo magazine without getting inspired for another design.
 Since tattoos are so addictive, it's even more important that you have a plan after you start getting tattooed.
 Otherwise, you may end up with more than you really want, or designs you later regret.

-It goes without saying, but it's also wise to consider your future before opting for a hand or face tattoo, as it could otherwise prohibit employment should a prospective employer have a (stuck in the past) policy regarding visible tattoos.
+It goes without saying, but it's also wise to consider your future before opting for a hand or face tattoo, as it could otherwise prohibit employment should a prospective employer have a policy regarding visible tattoos.